-When Luke graduates from Wharton with his MBA, his father, CEO and co-founder of Fortune 500 Crisp’s Copy Centers, is ready to share some good news: he wants to turn the family business over to his son.
+When Luke Crisp graduates from business school, his father, CEO and cofounder of Fortune 500 Crisp’s Copy Centers, is ready to share some good news: he wants to turn the family business over to his son.
 But Luke has other plans.
-Taking control of his trust funds, Luke leaves home to pursue a life of wanton pleasure seeking.
+Taking control of his trust fund, Luke leaves home to pursue a life of reckless indulgence.

 Reading Group Guide

 When Luke Crisp graduates from Wharton with his MBA, his father, CEO and founder of Fortune 500 Crisp’s Copy Centers, is excited to finally turn the company over to his son.
 But Luke decides he’d rather travel and live a life of luxury with his friends, and begins lavishly spending his way through Europe.
 However, when his trust fund runs out sooner than expected, his friends disappear along with it, and Luke is left alone and broke.
 Too ashamed to go back to his father, Luke works menial jobs, including one at one of his father’s copy centers.
 There he starts to fall for a guarded single mother and begins to understand the greatest source of personal joy.
 Topics & Questions for Discussion

 1. Are you familiar with the parable of the prodigal son?
 If so, how did it influence your reading of the book?
 If not, are you now inclined to read the story in the New Testament that inspired Lost December?